ziedsaidd/Linkedin_Scraper/README.md

 # LinkedIn Scraper

-This code permits the scraping of public linkedin profile informations for a given members name Entry and writes the found results in a given excel sheet.
+This code permits the scraping of public linkedin profile informations for a given members names Entry and writes the found results in a given excel sheet.

 ## Getting Started